Next month, all workers will be hit with the second of five consecutive years of PRSI hikes.

 However there was always going to be a cost for this decision.

-The second reason for the hike is to pay for new social welfare benefits, the most important of which is a new pay-related jobseeker's benefit.
+The second reason for the hike is to pay for new social welfare benefits, the most important of which is the new pay-related jobseeker's benefit.

-From next year a tiered benefit will be paid to the unemployed based on how much a worker was previously earning and how long they have been unemployed.
+Earlier this year, a tiered benefit for the unemployed was introduced based on how much a worker was previously earning and how long they have been unemployed.

-This replaces our current universal payment system and will bring Ireland into line with most other EU countries.
+This replaced the previous universal payment system and brought Ireland into line with most other EU countries.

 Under these major reforms, people who have a long work history and who have contributed to the system via their PRSI will receive enhanced benefits if they find themselves in that awful situation of losing their job.
 This new system represents an enhanced safety net for workers and will help to soften the cliff-edge drop in income that can be faced when a person suddenly loses their job.